ahanba/hiatus/README.markdown

 --------
 + For English, hiatus converts dictionary form into possible active forms (Optional).
   Example: hiatus converts **write** into **write|writes|writing|wrote|written**, and all of these terms are detected.
-+ As long as the encode of bilingual file is UTF-8/UTF-16, no garbage occurs in handling multiple languages, such as Japanese, Chinese, Korean, Thai, etc.
++ As long as the encode of bilingual file is UTF-8/UTF-16, hiatus can handle multiple languages (i.e. Japanese, Chinese, Korean, Thai, etc.) without generating garbage characters.
 + Simple output report (XLS).
 Easy to filter.
-+ Source code is published - you can see what can be checked, what can NOT be checked.
++ Source code is published - you can confirm what can be checked, what can NOT be checked.

 Environment
 --------